gabeg805/Extensible-Login-Manager/README.md

             * Change the header guard in the header file.
 This means that if you want to rename, say, 'Clock', to 'Timepiece', then in the header file where it says:

                     #ifndef CLOCK_H
                     #define CLOCK_H

                you change it to:

                     #ifndef TIMEPIECE_H
                     #define TIMEPIECE_H

+               Once you're done with the final step, see below.

 After you have done everything you needed to, run the 'make' command.
-Note: Being in the location where the 'Makefile' is, is crucial when running 'make'
+Note: Being in the location where the 'Makefile' is, is crucial when running 'make'.

 Contacts
 --------

 If you have any problems, feel free to email me at 'gabeg@bu.edu'.

 Potential Problems